green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 [Service]
 Type=simple
 ExecStart=/home/USERNAME/startup-docker.sh
-Restart=never
+Restart=on-failure
+RestartSec=5s
+StartLimitBurst=10
+StartLimitInterval=0

 [Install]
 WantedBy=default.target
 ```

-As you can see *Restart* is set to never.
+As you can see *Restart* is set to *on-failure*.
 The reason is that the docker dameon will restart the containers by itself.
 The `systemd` script is only needed to start the container once on reboot.

 As you can see we also reference the `/home/USERNAME/startup-docker.sh` file which `systemd` expects to be in your green metrics tool directory.